How do you apply for short-term disability benefits and get your claim approved quickly without delays or appeals?

 Therefore, the first step is figuring out whether you have coverage.
 You may be eligible under a private policy, a state plan covering temporary disabilities, Social Security addressing permanent conditions, or Worker’s Compensation dealing with on-the-job incidents.

-Then, the second step is figuring out where to get the claim paperwork, how to fill it out, and what exclusions might interfere with an approval.
+Then, the second step is discovering where to get the claim paperwork, how to fill it out, and what exclusions might interfere with an approval.

 Apply for Private Short-Term Disability